 5. Be honest.
 You have heard the saying, “Honesty is the best policy” and this is also true when it comes to giving your feedback when you are navigating through a site.
 Refrain from the tendency to tell them what you think they may want to hear.
 They need your honest feedback to make improvements and adjustments or possibly incorporate any future changes to make their website better.
 Think about it this way, if you were paying someone to visit and navigate around your website you would expect them to tell you what they really think.
 They expect the same from you.

 6. Take your time.
 Try not to rush through a test because it could hurt your rating.
 It could appear to the company that you are not taking your job as a website tester very seriously.
 If they get that impression you may not get as many tests as you would have if simply took your time.
 Even if the test may be shorter than you expect, try to get as close to the time as you can and this will help you to stand out from other testers.

 7. Give details.
-The more details your provide the better your test will be.
-You could talk about the colors, the layout and other features and how it impacted your navigation of the website whether it be good or bad.
+The more details you provide the better your test will be.
+You could talk about the colors, the layout, and other features and how they impacted your navigation of the website whether it be good or bad.